mhahnFr/LeakSanitizer/README.md

 ## Quickstart
 Use the LeakSanitizer to check for memory leaks as follows:
 1. Clone the repository: `git clone --recursive https://github.com/mhahnFr/LeakSanitizer.git`
-2. Build it: `cd LeakSanitizer && make`
+2. Build it: `cd LeakSanitizer && make -j`
 3. Link your code with: `-L<path/to/library> -llsan`

 > [!TIP]